RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #13

+Moved the Inception sign to an appropriate spot on the wall.
+Started exploring an aesthetically pleasing approach to showing off all of the weapons.
+I'm currently thinking of mini gazebos to house the weapons.
+There needs to be a place to put a label above the weapons as well as not blocking the sign.
+Luckily we have some room to move the sign a bit upwards if necessary.
+Next session I'll be screwing around with weapon housing styles until I have at least a decent one.
+Of course these stations can be updated later with something better when I get an artist to take a look.

 ## #11, #12

 Took time to setup my worklog for my design portfolio to post directly to Github